Blueturboguy07/organizeSurvey/README.md

 pip install -r requirements.txt
 ```

-The API route will automatically use the virtual environment's Python if it exists.

-### 4. Add Organizations CSV
+### 4. Add Organizations Data

-Place your `final.csv` file in the project root directory.
+Place your `final.csv` file in the project root directory with organization data.

 ### 5. Run the Development Server